MicrosoftDocs/azure-aks-docs/articles/aks/resize-cluster.md

 ### Increasing cluster size

 You can increase the size of an AKS cluster by adding nodes to the cluster.
-When you add nodes to the cluster, the nodes are automatically provisioned and added to the cluster.
-You can add nodes to the cluster manually or configure autoscaling to automatically adjust the number of nodes in response to changing demands.
+You can [add nodes to the cluster manually][manually-scale] or [configure autoscaling to automatically adjust the number of nodes](#automatically-resize-an-aks-cluster) in response to changing demands.

 When you increase the size of a cluster, the following changes occur: